 Although you shouldn’t have to answer any questions that require specialist knowledge, if a question like this does come up, you need to ask the insurer for clarification.

 The surrounding area is not a specific unit of measurement, so could in effect extend for a radius of several miles.
-Typically, such a question might refer to neighbouring houses becase, if you're aware that a neighbour's house has undergone subsidence, you're required to disclose this as a material fact.
+Typically, such a question might refer to neighbouring houses because, if you’re aware that a neighbour’s house has undergone subsidence, you’re required to disclose this, if asked.

 High risk areas

 If you live in an area that is particularly at risk from subsidence, most insurers will already know about this.
 High risk areas include regions with a high proportion of clay in ground soils, such as the south east.
 Clay soils are more likely to be subject to subsidence issues than other types because they are prone to greater amounts of shrinkage during extended periods of heat and drought.
 When you first buy your house, you should always carry out checks about the property’s subsidence history and discern whether other nearby homes have had recent problems.
 Houses built upon clay soils are more susceptible to subsidence that can be exacerbated by the presence of trees.

 An insurer is likely to ask you about any trees located near your property as, depending on the type of tree and the distance it is planted from the building, this information could be relevant to determining the risk of your case.